This easy homemade green enchilada sauce recipe is made with fresh tomatillos, spices and a mix of chili peppers, so much better than store bought!

-Easy Green Enchilada Sauce
+Easy Green Enchilada Sauce Recipe

 You know what I love about a good green enchilada sauce?
 It's the combination of roasted tomatillos and roasted chili peppers.
 Tomatillos are staple Mexican ingredients and they're easy to cook with.

-While they look just like little green tomatoes, with a papery outer layer that you must peel away, they have a different taste and are quite different from the tomatoes you're used to.
+While they look just like little green tomatoes with a papery outer layer that you must peel away, they have a different taste and are quite different from the tomatoes you're used to.

 It's a lot like a salsa verde, but for enchiladas!

+You can customize a recipe to your personal preference that particular day.
 In the mood for more garlic?
 Toss in a couple more cloves.
 I usually do!

 So much better than anything you'll get from the grocery store.

 Let's talk about how to make green enchilada sauce!
+So quick and easy!

 Green Enchilada Sauce Ingredients